LucianoXu/NQPV/README.md

 ### Operator Creation

 To work with this tool, all operators (unitary operators, Hermitian operators and operators of measurement) must be provided.
 That is to say, there should be a corresponding NumPy binary file ".npy" for the data, either in the same folder with *prog*, or in a particular *operator library*.
-NQPV provides a methode to create an operator library.
+NQPV provides a method to create an operator library.

 > **nqpv.lib_create (lib_path)<br>**
 > Creates a library of commonly used operators at the specified location.